pankajyadav8523/pankajyadav8523/README.md

 # Hi there! 👋 I'm Pankaj Yadav

 ## 👨‍💻 About Me
-I'm Pankaj Yadav, a **junior at Sitare University**, pursuing a **B.Tech in Computer Science and Engineering** with a passion for solving real-world problems through **technology and innovation**.
+I'm Pankaj Yadav, a **senior at Sitare University**, pursuing a **B.Tech in Computer Science and Engineering** with a passion for solving real-world problems through **technology and innovation**.
 My technical expertise spans across cutting-edge technologies, and I thrive on building impactful solutions.

 ---